 Since the election, many scientists have made forays into politics, from signing open letters to marching in open protest.
 “I think most scientists view their work as pure and noble, and politics as a dirty game.
 It’s almost like selling out or going to the dark side,” says Frances Colón, who until recently was Deputy Science and Technology Adviser to the Secretary of State.
 But, since Trump’s victory, “many more scientists are realizing why their voices are needed.
 I’ve had numerous coffees with people who are considering ways to run.”

 Even if only a few are successful, they would significantly bolster the limited numbers of Congressional representatives with scientific backgrounds.
-A few have undergraduate degrees in science, including Seth Moulton (D-MA; physics), Jacky Rosen (D-NV; computer science), and Louise Slaughter (D-NY; microbiology).
-Others have doctoral degrees: mathematician Jerry McNerney (D-CA), psychologist Timothy Murphy (R-PA), and physicist Bill Foster (D-Il), who once said that he “inherited the family's recessive gene for adult-onset political activism.”
+A few have undergraduate degrees in science, including Seth Moulton (D-MA; physics), Jacky Rosen (D-NV; psychology), and Louise Slaughter (D-NY; microbiology).* Others have doctoral degrees: mathematician Jerry McNerney (D-CA), psychologist Timothy Murphy (R-PA), and physicist Bill Foster (D-Il), who once said that he “inherited the family's recessive gene for adult-onset political activism.”

 “I think government works better when we have people with lots of professional backgrounds,” says Kate Knuth, who trained in environmental science and served three terms in the Minnesota House of Representatives between 2006 and 2012.
 “Scientists bring a unique perspective in how they look at data and think about problems.
 They’re trained to value evidence, and to change their minds in the face of evidence.
 Right now, in a lot of our governance, we have people who just say this is the way it is, in the face of huge evidence to the contrary.
 That makes it hard to make good policy.”